EARnagram/lessons/sec2/nested_routes_forms/solution_code/README.md

 > just make sure you turn in that NDA before you clock in…

-You've just been hired to keep track of every scientist's experiments and data for the infamous Science Institute for Scientific Human Experiments.
+You've just been hired to keep track of every scientist's experiments and data for the infamous Foundational Institute for Scientific Human Experiments, or F.I.S.H.E.

 Let's get started by looking at the legacy code you'll have to be working with.